-We get phone calls and emails everyday asking about the various aspects of picture framing.
-We hear many of the same questions time and again so we compiled this list of picture framing FAQs:
+We get phone calls and emails every day asking about the various aspects of picture framing.
+Having encountered recurring questions repeatedly, we have compiled a comprehensive list of picture-framing frequently asked questions (FAQs)

 Size is usually the most important aspect of the price –the bigger your art is, the more expensive the framing will be.
 The fact that you bought a massive painting in Bali for $49 does not mean the framing will be cheap, too.
 On the flip side, if you bought a Picasso the framing will be a fraction of the price you paid for the art.

 And then there’s the frame you choose.
 When people call us asking for a quote we usually base the price on something in basic black – the simplest, cheapest way to frame the artwork.
 This a good starting point for what you can expect to pay – and things go up from there.

 When framing something like a university degree, for example, your choice of a frame could mean the difference between the job costing $150 or $300.